Interaction-driven plateau transition between integer and fractional Chern Insulators: Appendix A: Details of the Laughlin state in multiple sub-bands

-Finally, Fig.~\ref{fig:s_vs_v} shows the scaling of the entanglement entropy with interaction $V$ and bond dimension $\chi$, for cylinders with $L_y = 4, 6, 8$ and $10$.
-The singular values $s_i$ for any bond in the Matrix Product State give the entanglement entropy as $S_E = - \sum_i s_i^2 \log s_i^2$.
-Here, we choose a bond that corresponds to a bisection of the cylinder.
-We note that with increasing $L_y$, it becomes increasingly difficult to resolve the physics at the transition, as evidenced by the strong growth of $S_E(\chi)$ with bond dimension.
-Hence, we can at present not fully resolve the behaviour for $L_y>6$.
-In all cases, we still observe a signature of a phase transition, although for bigger $L_y$ this signature is less pronounced than at $L_y = 6$.
-For bigger cylinders, there is a stronger change of $S_E$ as function of $\chi$, again indicating that in these regimes DMRG convergence becomes potentially problematic.
+Finally, Fig.~\ref{fig:s_vs_v} shows the scaling of the entanglement entropy with interaction $V$ and bond dimension $\chi$, for cylinders with $L_y = 4, 6, 7, 8$ and $10$.
+The singular values $s_i$ for any bond in the Matrix Product State give the entanglement entropy as $S = - \sum_i s_i^2 \log s_i^2$, which we evaluate for a bond that corresponds to a bisection of the cylinder.
+We note that with increasing $L_y$, it becomes increasingly difficult to resolve the physics at the transition, as evidenced by the strong growth of $S(\chi)$ with bond dimension.
+Hence, we cannot fully converge the ground state wave function near the critical point, for $L_y\geq 6$.
+In all cases, we observe signatures of a phase transition, where for bigger $L_y$ the observed features are less sharp than at smaller ones.
+Near the transition, there is significant growth of $S$ as function of $\chi$, indicative of a critical point.
+This implies that DMRG convergence is challenging near the critical point and must be analyzed in terms of finite entanglement scaling.
+We include additional discussion of the high-bond dimension data for $L_y = 7$ and $L_y = 8$ in appendix D.